flashkicker/cryptodashboard/README.md

-### CryptoNite is a CryptoCurrency Financial Reporting App.
+### Cryptopium is a CryptoCurrency Financial Reporting App.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).